ears-edi/earssite/content/pages/external.md

-Title: Useful Resources
+Title: External Resources
-Slug: useful
+Slug: externalresources

 Some useful links/resources we've found.
 This is a contributable list, why not [submit a pull request](https://github.com/ears-edi/earssite)?